gloriaebubeokeke/gloriaebubeokeke/README.md

 - 👩‍💻 I love coding, being creative and writing about what I learn
 - 🧡 I'm available for researching and publishing helpful technical content on Javascript, React, Solidity and related projects
 - 💊 As a Pharmacist in tech, I also look to solve medical-related problems through technology.
 Interesting init?
-- 🚀 I look to collaborate better on GitHub projects
+- 🚀 I look to contribute better on GitHub projects
 - 📫 Let's have a chat okekeebubechukwu1@gmail.com